Healthy Built Environment

 What is the built environment?

 The built environment is our physical or human-made surroundings that provide the backdrop of our daily lives.
 This ranges from buildings, parks, businesses and schools to road and transportation systems and other infrastructure that we come across living and working on a day-to-day basis.
-Check out the My Community, My Health videos produced by Ottawa Public Health to learn more about the connection between health and the built environment and how residents can participate in building healthier communities.

 What is York Region doing to create a healthier built environment?